 The SR-16 line of 5.56mm NATO rifles have a proven lineage of unsurpassed performance.
 The heart of the product line is the E3 bolt, a proprietary design with a 20,000+ round lifespan.
 The “Mod 2” gas system efficiently controls gas delivery to the operating system, enhancing reliability, simplifying suppressor integration, and improving felt recoil due to the precise use of system pressure.
 The SR-15/16 line features built-in ambidextrous controls, allowing left-handed users the same manipulation advantages and providing both with enhanced alternate manipulations.
 The drop-in two-stage full- or semi-auto match trigger has a clean and consistent 5lb second-stage break for precision or rapid multiple-shot engagements.
 KAC Flip-up micro back-up sights, modular ambidextrous selectors, and QDC suppressor mounting compatible flash hiders are standard accessories.
 When it comes to 5.56 carbines, KAC has an optimal solution to specific requirements, as well as single solutions for multiple applications.

-The SR-25 E2 series of rifles is the end result of decades of improvement and refinement to the AR-10 type rifle.
-While each model is oriented to an application, they all share high reliability, long critical part life and intuitive ambidextrous controls.
-Tested to and validated by the harshest combat conditions, they prove to perform as required.
+The SR-25 series of rifles is the end result of decades of improvement and refinement to the AR-10 type rifle platform.
+While each model is oriented to a specific precision role, they all share the same high reliability, long critical part life, and intuitive ambidextrous controls.
+The SR-25 has been tested and validated by the harshest combat conditions; proving time and again to perform as required.
 Barrel and bolt life are significantly increased, reducing the need for part replacement and extending maintenance cycles.
-An ambidextrous bolt release, selector and magazine release offer the left-handed user the ergonomic advantages inherent to AR-15 based controls, as well as giving right-handed users alternate methods of manipulation to increase efficiency of movement. (options may vary based on model)

 The SR-15 E3 Mod 2 line represents the pinnacle of the unique and revolutionary Stoner-designed operating system.
 The Mod 2 line features a proprietary mid-length gas system that increases reliability and durability, while also reducing felt recoil.
 This minimizes leakage, ensuring more consistent operation in harsh conditions, with or without an attached sound suppressor.
 The Mod 2 gas block is secured with a locking ring, which results in a more rigid barrel due to the elimination of taper pin grooves.
 This removes the need for individually fit gas blocks.An improved E3 round-lug bolt design enhances function and increases bolt life far beyond the industry standard.
 The URX4 handguard reduces weight through use of negative-space mounting systems and an integral barrel nut.
 An ambidextrous bolt release, selector and magazine release offer left-handed users the ergonomic advantages inherent to AR-15 based controls, as well as giving right-handed users alternative methods of manipulation to increase efficiency of movement. (options may vary based on model)

-The SR-30 is built on the advances of the SR-16, but takes advantage of the .300 Blackout cartridge, allowing shorter than commonly accepted effective 5.56mm barrel lengths.
-The SR-30 has 99% parts compatibility with the SR-16, requiring only a dedicated barrel and muzzle device.
-Seamlessly transition from subsonic ammunition to supersonic with nothing more than a change of the magazine.
-Widely available subsonic ammunition is available to provide significantly reduced firing signature with a suppressor, while providing superior terminal performance than subsonic 5.56 or pistol caliber options.
+The SR-30 is built on the advancements of the SR-15, but takes advantage of the .300 Blackout cartridge, allowing shorter than commonly accepted effective 5.56mm barrel lengths.
+The SR-30 has 99% parts compatibility with the SR-15, requiring only a dedicated barrel and muzzle device.
+Widely available subsonic ammunition can be used to provide a significantly reduced firing signature with a suppressor, while providing superior terminal performance than subsonic 5.56 or pistol caliber options.
 Supersonic ammunition out-performs other rifle-caliber ammunition types in short barrels, providing for a considerably more transportable and maneuverable firearm.
-Multiple optimized signature reduction devices and attachment methods are available, and alternate barrel lengths and stock hardware are available for even more specialized applications.

 The integration of suppressors and contemporary small arms is a natural progression for the professional user.
 Recognizing the balance needed to ensure reliability in both suppressed and unsuppressed configurations, without the use of regulated gas systems in our rifles, Knight’s Armament designs, develops, and tests suppressors and their hosts concurrently.
 Relying on suppressor design and production experience beginning in the 1970s, KAC Signature Reduction Devices are created to meet the requirements of strenuous use; with durability, consistent and minimal impact shift, and reduction of shooter signature being the core considerations.
 Knight’s Armament has delivered tens of thousands of suppressors to the US Military, from the extremely durable QDSS NT-4 to the M110 suppressor.
 Current QDC suppressors are in service with both government and military users.
 KAC supports optimized suppressor and muzzle device applications from 5.56 NATO to .300 Winchester Magnum.